drshahizan/software-engineering/proposal/submission/sec02/Allen/readme.md

 - Maintenance - Maintenance logs, bug reports, feature requests, working software

 ### 6. Budget:
-Developing an online mini mart system like KTDI DEWI KAYANGAN ENTERPRISE ONLINE SYSTEM will require a significant investment of resources.
+Developing an online mini mart system like KTDI MINIMARKET ONLINE SYSTEM will require a significant investment of resources.
 The budget section should outline the costs associated with the development of the software, including hardware, software, personnel, and testing.
 It should also include any contingency plans for unexpected expenses.

-Here is an estimated budget for developing the KTDI DEWI KAYANGAN ENTERPRISE ONLINE SYSTEM:
+Here is an estimated budget for developing the KTDI MINIMARKET ONLINE SYSTEM:

 1. Hardware and software costs:
 - Desktop computers and laptops for the development team: RM90,000